 What is liquefaction?

-Liquefaction happens when saturated soils lose strength and stiffness (behaving as a liquid rather than a solid) in response to earthquake shaking.
+Liquefaction can occur when some saturated soils (typically silts and sands) lose strength and stiffness (temporarily behaving as a liquid rather than a solid) in response to earthquake shaking.
 Only some soil types are prone to liquefaction and only some earthquakes are strong enough to cause liquefaction.

 Where are liquefaction areas identified?

 The District Plan maps do not currently identify any liquefaction areas.